 John Wayne Gacy’s murder spree is infamous.
 The serial killer, who moonlighted as a party clown, took the lives of 33 young men and boys between 1972 and 1978, burying the vast majority in the crawl space under his Chicago-area home.

-As explored in Peacock’s new six-part docuseries “John Wayne Gacy: Devil in Disguise,” available now on the streaming platform, Gacy typically preyed on the vulnerable — young victims whose disappearances were initially explained away by authorities as runaway cases.
+As explored in Peacock’s new six-part docuseries “John Wayne Gacy: Devil in Disguise,” available now on the streaming platform and airing on Oxygen on Friday, June 18 and Saturday, June 19 from 9-11:30 ET/PT and Sunday, June 20 from 8-10:30 ET/PT, Gacy typically preyed on the vulnerable — young victims whose disappearances were initially explained away by authorities as runaway cases.
 His contracting and construction business, PDM Contractors, also served as a convenient hunting ground, as he could lure young potential victims with the promise of a well paying job.

 It was the disappearance of 15-year-old Robert Piest in 1978 that put the authorities on Gacy’s trail and ultimately led them to uncover crucial pieces of evidence that would soon reveal the horrifying scope of Gacy’s depravity.